 Another Note: Do not use anything abrasive to clean the baking pan.
 Just hand wash with water and a mild detergent.

 Like most bread makers you have to choose a crust setting.
 I have to say though, the crust comes out a lot darker and thicker than the bread I’ve made in other bread machines.
 This is likely due to the separate lid heating element.
-We prefer a medium crust, but a lighter crust is probably fine for most recipes.
+We prefer a medium crust, but a lighter crust is probably delicate for most recipes.

 There is an option to make your own homemade bread recipe as well, and you can set your own times for the different stages of the baking process.

 This is definitely my favorite control panel of all of the bread makers I’ve tried so far.
 It’s large and the font size and style are very easy to read.
 You won’t need to get out your monocle to see the words.
 The LCD screen is very large (compared to other bread machines), about 2.5” x 1”.
 The buttons are big and responsive.
-You know how you have to press the buttons really hard on some machines?
+Do you know how you have to press the buttons really hard on some machines?
 Yeah, that’s not the case here.

 The LCD screen displays the stage you’re presently at during the whole process, and it even tells you the time at which your bread will be ready.

-There is a button called timer which can be used to set your bread maker to have the bread done at a certain time.
+There is a button called timer which can be used to set your bread maker to have the bread done at a particular time.
 This is a very convenient feature.
 If you and your family love warm bread (who doesn’t?), then you can add the ingredients into your machine and have the bread ready for dinner when you all get home.
 Most bread machines have this feature.
 You can set the timer to delay the start up to 13 hours.

 Instruction/Recipe Booklet and DVD

 The Zojirushi bb-pac20 comes with both a recipe/instruction booklet as well as an instructional DVD.
-This is far and away the best that I’ve seen from any small kitchen appliance.
+This is far and away from the best that I’ve seen from any small kitchen appliance.
 The DVD covers the basic setup of things and how to get started.
 It covers measuring and other best practices.
 It is so great to get a visual on how to use a machine.

 The book is 51 color pages that include detailed instructions and images that guide you through anything that you might have a question about.
 Unlike many other instruction booklets this one is full size.
 That means that they didn’t have to cram every bit of information onto a halve-page.
 It’s really refreshing to see that they put so much effort into the booklet.
-There’s even 100+ recipes in the booklet.
-More than enough to get you started.
+There’s even 100+ recipes in the booklet—more than enough to get you started.

 Measuring and Adding Ingredients